monofonik/scribble/application/README-SCRIBBLE.txt

 Releasing

-- In the Squeak class browser, select "ScratchFrameMorph - Class - All - version:"
+- In the Squeak class browser, select "Scratch-UI-Panes - ScratchFrameMorph - Class - All - version:"
 - Uncomment the first line of text, increment the version number
 - Select the first line of text, press <Ctrl> D
 - Re-comment the first line of text